Board Chair at Meridian Home Start

 - Strong financial and risk acumen, with the ability to interpret complex information.

-- Has a track record of motivating senior teams to deliver a strategic vision
+- A track record of motivating senior teams to deliver a strategic vision

-- Housing development/regeneration and place making experience is desirable
+- Senior executive experience in housing development/regeneration and place making is desirable

 - Can lead with clarity, empathy, and strategic foresight